 - Salary Analyses are conducted with subsequent adjustments for faculty and staff. - Strategic Plans assist in setting directions for performance evaluation goals. - The Center for Faculty Development provides orientation for new faculty and faculty workshops throughout the year.
 The Center also provides assistance to faculty members with teaching and sends electronic "tips and ideas". - Staff Development supports and encourages employees to take college courses.
 Training and Development is offered through Human Resources, the Library, Academic Computing and Career Services.
 A 2007 informal survey indicated that 52% of staff employed within the past year and 72% of their supervisors had attended an HR development workshop during the year.
 The same survey indicated 99% of supervisors of new employees felt that the College was either very or somewhat supportive of employee development. - Academic schools and departments have Research and Development accounts to fund professional development for faculty, staff and students.
-Many staff departments have small professional development accounts. - Many departments send staff to off-site professional conferences. - Faculty/student research initiatives are supported and funding is made available. - Research and Grants Office conducts workshops and assists in Grant fund searches. - Faculty sabbaticals are supported. - Faculty and staff celebrate service awards at a Back-to-School picnic for all faculty and staff. - Faculty have monetary awards for: Teaching, Research, Teaching/Scholar, Service, and Advising Excellence. - Honorary Chairs are supported by endowments. - Individual departments (i.e., Physical Plant and Residence Life) have employee - Many life-balancing benefits are offered to faculty and staff including: - > S.A.V.E.
+Many staff departments have small professional development accounts. - Many departments send staff to off-site professional conferences. - Faculty/student research initiatives are supported and funding is made available. - Research and Grants Office conducts workshops and assists in Grant fund searches. - Faculty sabbaticals are supported. - Faculty and staff celebrate service awards at a Back-to-School picnic for all faculty and staff. - Faculty have monetary awards for: Teaching, Research, Teaching/Scholar, Service, and Advising Excellence. - Honorary Chairs are supported by endowments. - Individual departments (i.e., Physical Plant and Residence Life) have employee awards. - Many life-balancing benefits are offered to faculty and staff including: - ➤ S.A.V.E.
 (Strategies to Assist Valued Employees) is a counseling agency retained to provide short-term counseling, referral and follow-up service for employees and dependents who want assistance in dealing with the stress caused by life changes.
-An ombudsman position has been established. - > Discounts are offered by the College Bookstore and for theater tickets. - A benefits fair is conducted annually with door prizes and gifts. - > Cultural events are offered almost daily and most are free. - State Employee Appreciation month is celebrated and special discounts are communicated.
+An ombudsman position has been established within S.A.V.E.. - Discounts are offered by the College Bookstore - A benefits fair is conducted annually with door prizes and gifts. - Cultural events are offered almost daily and most are free. - State Employee Appreciation month is celebrated and special discounts are communicated. - A Faculty Senate and Faculty Committees discuss and resolve or advise on issues. - The Open-Discussion list-serve is an informal method to gauge morale and discuss campus issues. - Professional Development surveys are conducted. - Departments conduct independent satisfaction surveys (i.e., Public Safety, Help Desk). - Open forums for campus issues (i.e., parking, new buildings, strategic plans) welcome faculty and staff input. - Exit interviews attempt to analyze turnover issues and trends. - 5.12How do you use workforce satisfaction assessment findings to identify and determine priorities for improvement?